acne

 types of acne scars

-Acne scars are either raised, or indented and depressed scars.
+Acne scars can either be raised, indented or depressed scars.
 The depressed scars are the most common type of acne scarring that results from inflammatory acne

 Types Of Acne Scars